 There are certain criteria that you will want to consider before parting ways with your money.
 Just because something isn’t the most expensive doesn’t mean it isn’t good and likewise just because a laptop has a high price tag doesn’t mean it will do everything you need from a travel laptop.

 Size of the Laptop for Travel

 Laptops come in a variety of sizes and some are actually too big for travel if you’re constantly moving.
-The smaller laptops are great in size but be careful they actually come with windows if you’re going to need that.
-Most of the smaller ones are loaded with chrome OS.
+The smaller laptops are great in size but be careful that they actually come with Windows if you’re going to need that.
+Most of the smaller ones are loaded with the Chrome OS.

 Screen size will range from 11 inches right up to 17 inches.
-Most medium size laptops are 14 or 15 inches which has a big enough screen to see clearly but won’t take up half your backpack.
-Sizes less than 15 inches can come with the detachable screens which may be of benefit in certain situations.
+Most medium-size laptops are 14 or 15 inches which has a big enough screen to see clearly but won’t take up half your backpack.
+Sizes less than 15 inches can come with detachable screens which may be of benefit in certain situations.

 Which Operating System for Blogging?

 Laptops will come with one of 3 operating systems.
 Windows, Apple OS X and Chrome (Android) OS.
 Windows is the most common in laptops followed by Apples and their MacBooks with Chrome being at the cheaper end with less functionality.